 Spring’s colourful carpets of flowers, sunny days and blossom-heavy trees make it a great time to get out and about in the city.
-We’ve put together our top 20 spring walks around Bristol – whether you’re a serious hiker or gentle stroller, there’s something to suit all springtime wanderers.
+We’ve put together our favourite spring walks around Bristol – whether you’re a serious hiker or gentle stroller, there’s something to suit all springtime wanderers.

-Every May, Bristol hosts a month-long walking festival, when walkers can take part in history trails, urban exploring, walking sports, gentle park strolls and vigorous uphill hikes.
+Every May Bristol hosts Walk Fest, a month-long walking festival, when walkers can take part in history trails, urban exploring, walking sports, gentle park strolls and vigorous uphill hikes.

 1. Leigh Woods